hakeem235/Plan-surfing/README.md

  ## News Section

-   On the home page user is able to view 1 article and some description of the news.
+   On the home page user is able to view 1 article and some description of the news based on default location, Ottawa.
 After clicking on the news title or description, user will be transferred to the “News Section”.
 Current news title, image, description and link to entire article will be presented to the viewer.
 By clicking the link, user will be transferred to a new tab in order to read the entire news article.
 Also, an input section is provided, where any topic of interest can be searched.
 In order to start search, user has to click “search” button.
 There is an option to clear page by clicking “clear” button.
 If user will click search button with empty input, or type in non-existent news or expressions, “No results found…” message will pe shown.
-Similarly, “News” section can be clicked on the side navigation bar that will bring user to the 1 current news article, and search option.
+Similarly, “News” section can be clicked on the side navigation bar.
 User can choose another sections while staying in the “News” section by clicking on desired topic.

  ## Daily Tasks Section